 History of the Otterhound

-In 18th century England, hunting with hounds was a big pastime.
-Although fox hunting was the most popular, otter hunting was also common.
-This type of hunting was born of necessity as river otters could decimate fish populations, which were a valuable food source for the people.
-Later, otter hunting, like fox hunting, became prevalent as a sport.
+In 18th-century England, hunting with hounds was a big pastime.
+Although fox hunting was the most popular at the time, otter hunting was also common.
+It was born of necessity as river otters decimated fish populations, which were a valuable food source for humans.
+Otter hunting, like fox hunting, eventually became prevalent as a sport.
 Noblemen and royalty, including Queen Elizabeth I, raised Otterhounds.
 Otter hunting was banned in England in the 1970s because otter populations were severely depleted.

 Common Health Problems

-The Otterhoundis fairly healthy, but like most purebred dogs is predisposed to developing certain hereditary health conditions.
-Many large- and giant-breed dogs are prone to hip dysplasia and the Otterhound is no exception.
-The Otterhound is also prone to gastric dilatation volvulus (bloat), a life-threatening condition that causes the stomach to fill with air and twist on itself.
-A potentially fatal bleeding disorder called Glanzmann thrombasthenia (GT) is known to affect Otterhounds; however, genetic testing and responsible breeding has drastically reduced incidence in the breed.
-Reputable Otterhound breeders test their dogs’ for hip dysplasia and GT before breeding them to avoid passing on these problems.
-When buying a Otterhound puppy from a breeder, be sure to ask for paperwork confirming these tests were performed on the parents.
+The Otterhound is fairly healthy, but like most purebred dogs, is predisposed to developing certain hereditary health conditions.
+Responsible breeders will test their dogs for hip dysplasia and GT before breeding to avoid passing on problems.
+When buying an Otterhound puppy from a breeder, be sure to ask for paperwork confirming these tests were performed on the parents.